adnaniazi/tailfindr/README.md

 ![Poly(T) read squiggle
 plot](https://github.com/adnaniazi/tailfindr/raw/master/man/figures/poly_t_without_debug.gif)

-However, note that generating plots can slow down the performace of tailfindr.
+However, note that generating plots can slow down the performance of tailfindr.
 We recommend that you generate these plots only for a small subset of your reads.